philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 The average (SD) BMI observed was approximately 30 (4) kg/m².
 Twenty participants were smokers and the side of operation was approximately equally distributed in sides.

-Overall, the study population contributed to a total of 217 person-years of time under observation, ranging from ranged from 7 weeks to almost 3 years.
+Overall, the study population contributed to a total of 150 person-years of time under observation, ranging from 7 weeks to 3.8 years.
-The prosthesis failure was detected in 20 participants, accounting for approximately one quarter of the study population.
+The prosthesis loosening was detected in 20 participants, accounting for approximately one quarter of the study population.

 |**Characteristic** |**N = 87** |